intel/ai-reference-models/docs/notebooks/low_precision_optimization/tensorflow/README.md

 ## Additional Information
-Please refer to the [LPOT document](https://intel.github.io/lpot/) for further details.
+Please refer to the [Intel® Neural Compressor document](https://intel.github.io/neural-compressor/README.html) for further details.

 Some [tips](tips.md) to reduce the data processing time are also provided for this tutorial .